p3nGu1nZz/plasma-arc/README.md

+---
+title: Plasma Arc
+emoji: ⚡
+colorFrom: gray
+colorTo: indigo
+sdk: static
+sdk_version: "latest"
+python_version: 3.10
+suggested_hardware: "a10g-large"
+suggested_storage: "medium"
+app_file: "index.html"
+short_description: High-performance plasma arc simulation using WebGPU.
+---

+Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-# Plasma Arc Engine
+# Plasma Arc Project
-Ultra-fast WebGPU game engine written in JavaScript

 ## Overview
-The Plasma Arc Engine aims to develop a sophisticated and efficient plasma arc simulation using WebGPU.
+The Plasma Arc Project aims to develop a sophisticated and efficient plasma arc simulation using WebGPU.
 This project leverages the power of WebGPU to achieve high-performance computations and realistic visualizations.
 Our goal is to create a modular, extendable, and user-friendly application for research and educational purposes.

-By utilizing WebGPU, we take advantage of its advanced graphics and compute capabilities to run our simulation efficiently on a wide range of devices.
-This allows us to offload heavy computations to the GPU, achieving smoother and more responsive visualizations.
-The modular design aligns with industry standards like Unreal Engine 5, ensuring familiarity and ease of use for developers.

-## Live Demo
-You can find a live demo of the engine here: [Plasma Arc Engine Demo](https://huggingface.co/spaces/p3nGu1nZz/plasma-arc)

 ## Features
 - High-performance plasma arc simulation